tigersoftdev/tester-finder/README.md

 ### Setup guide

-To run application ensure you have Java (at least 1.8) installed on your machine.
+To run application ensure you have Java Development Kit (at least 1.8) installed on your machine.

 1. Install [Maven](https://maven.apache.org/install.html).
 2. Clone this repository to your local disk.